andyml123/andyml123.github.io/funny-get-well-wishes.md

 <li>Sorry you feel like s***.</li>
 <li>I wish I could take away your pain.
 Or at least take away the people who compare it to the time their hamster died.</li>
 </ul>

+Laughter is a great way to
+improve someones mood and brighten their spirits.
+When someone is ill they need all the cheering up they can get so if the situation is right, a funny get well message and card could be just the thing they need.
+So whilst you should be wary of offending or upsetting them, if you feel confident then a funny message could be the best way to wish someone a quick recovery.